hannamunoz/README-generator/README.md

 ## *Questions*
 Please feel to reach me at any of the points of contact below:
 - GitHub: github.com/hannamunoz
-- Email: [hannamunoz@gmail.com]
+- Email: hannamunoz@gmail.com
 - LinkedIn: https://www.linkedin.com/in/hanna-munoz-179993b2/

 ---------------

-This project is Apache licensed
+This project is MIT licensed